Researched and written by David Cornforth

 Inmates, including children were employed in the Corporation run brick works at Clifton Hill, in the 19th Century.
 From 1874, many of the children at Newtown School were from the workhouse and would be accompanied to school, wearing regulation hobnail boots, and dressed in navy and black.

 The Local Government Board pressed the city, in 1902, to provide more help for the unwell poor, and plans were drawn up for a new infirmary.
 In 1904, an advert appeared for builders to contract for the work.
-The foundation stone was laid on 3 November, the new building being at the rear of the existing workhouse.
-By August 1905, the Guardians of the Poor were tendering for furniture, cabinet makers and ironmongers to fit out the hospital.
+The foundation stone was laid on 3 November, the new building being at the rear of the existing workhouse and hospital.
+By August 1905, the Guardians of the Poor were tendering for furniture, cabinet makers and ironmongers to fit out the infirmary.
 A transformer was also installed in the grounds to provide electricity to the buildings.
 The infirmary was opened on 18 October by Sir C T Dyke Acland,, Bart., President of the South Western poor Law Conference.
 The infirmary had 156 beds, and wards named after Dr Pereira-Gray and Sir Edward Seaward.

 The new facilities were to be extensive, comprising of five blocks; an administrative block, with the other four blocks interconnecting through glazed corridors.
 The east and west ward blocks were for males and females respectively.
 A bungalow building, north of the main range was for maternity, while another bungalow, on the east of the complex was for treating TB, then known as consumption–the last block was never built.
 The whole lot was of red brick with Bath stone dressing, concrete sills and slate roofs.
 The men's ward and maternity bungalow escaped the destruction in 1942, and still exist.

 The buildings generally are of local red brick, with plain Bath stone dressings, concrete sills, and slate roofs.
 The whole complex cost £16,000, and the architect was Mr R M Challice, with Ham and Passmore the builders.